Next: Usage, Previous: Invoking grep

 differences for basic regular expressions are summarized afterwards.

-Perl-compatible regular expressions give additional functionality, and
+Perl-compatible regular expressions have different functionality, and

 pages, but work only if PCRE is available in the system.